Code-Institute-Submissions/milestone-project-01/README.md

 This page features essential contact information with a **Google map** on the left, with contact information on the right.

-The contact information box features a **live link** to open the email address in a new window, as well as an **Instagram link** to open The Studes Instagram stories when you click on the text.
+The contact information box features a **live link** to open the email address in a new window, a **call function** when the telephone number is clicked as well as an **Instagram link** to open The Studes Instagram stories when you click on the text.
 The text is larger than the rest of the copy and a different font to draw attention to it, but doesn't use a button design.
 The text overlays a creative themed image, which becomes a solid background in a mobile device to aid accessibility.